-Drug Medical Necessity Bonsity (teriparatide), Bonsity (teriparatide), Forteo (teriparatide), and brand Forteo (teriparatide) SC, Teriparatide may be considered medically necessary for the Brand Teriparatide SC treatment of osteoporosis when the following criteria are met: The individual tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND Has tried and failed or had intolerance to generic teriparatide AND The dose is limited to 20 mcg per day (taken once a day) Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV) Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
-Individuals with contraindications to oral bisphosphonates are only required to try and fail IV zoledronic acid.
-Evenity (vemecazymah Evenity (removeryment aggs) may be considered medically Evenity (romosozumab- aqqg) SC Evenity (romosozumab-aqqg) may be considered medically necessary for the treatment of osteoporosis when the aqqg) 3C following criteria are met: The individual is postmenopausal female AND Has tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND The dose is limited to 210 mg once every month AND Total duration of therapy is ≤ 12 months Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV)
+Drug Medical Necessity Bonsity (teriparatide), Bonsity (teriparatide), Forteo (teriparatide), and brand Forteo (teriparatide) SC, Teriparatide may be considered medically necessary for the Brand Teriparatide SC treatment of osteoporosis when the following criteria are met: The individual tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND Has tried and failed or had intolerance to generic teriparatide AND The dose is limited to 20 mcg per day (taken once a day) Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV) Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with

-Drug Medical Necessity Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
+Drug Medical Necessity esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
 Individuals with contraindications to oral bisphosphonates are only required to try and fail IV zoledronic acid.
-Calcitonin salmon nasal Calcitonin salmon nasal spray may be considered medically spray necessary when the following criteria are met: The individual is assigned female at birth AND Diagnosed with postmenopausal osteoporosis AND Is greater than 5 years postmenopause AND Has tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND Has tried and failed or had intolerance to one of the following unless both medications are contraindicated: Raloxifene Denominate (in alcodos bio similars) Denosumab (includes biosimilars) AND The dose is limited to one spray (200 USP calcitonin salmon units) per day Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV) Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
+Evenity (romosozumab- aqqg) SC Evenity (romosozumab-aqqg) is subject to review for site of service administration.
+Evenity (romosozumab-aqqg) may be considered medically necessary for the treatment of osteoporosis when the following criteria are met: The individual is postmenopausal female AND Has tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND The dose is limited to 210 mg once every month AND Total duration of therapy is ≤ 12 months Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV) Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
 Individuals with contraindications to oral bisphosphonates are only required to try and fail IV zoledronic acid.
-Prolia (denosumab) SC Prolia (denosumab) may be considered medically necessary when the following criteria are met: Treatment of osteoporosis when the individual has tried and failed or had intolerance to two generic bisphosphonates
+Calcitonin salmon nasal Calcitonin salmon nasal spray may be considered medically spray necessary when the following criteria are met: The individual is assigned female at birth AND Diagnosed with postmenopausal osteoporosis AND Is greater than 5 years postmenopause AND Has tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral pispriosprioriates (either two oral medications of one oral

-Drug Medical Necessity (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated OR Treatment to increase bone mass in men at high risk for fracture receiving androgen deprivation therapy (e.g., degarelix, goserelin, histrelin, leuprolide, triptorelin) for nonmetastatic prostate cancer OR Treatment to increase bone mass in women at high risk for fracture receiving adjuvant aromatase inhibitor therapy (e.g., anastrozole, exemestane, letrozole) for breast cancer AND The dose is limited to 60 mg every 6 months Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV) Prolia requires Prior Authorization.
-See Coding for additional information.
-Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
+Drug Medical Necessity medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND Has tried and failed or had intolerance to one of the following unless both medications are contraindicated: Raloxifene Denosumab (includes biosimilars) AND The dose is limited to one spray (200 USP calcitonin salmon units) per day Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), Generic calcitonin salmon risedronate (oral) and zoledronic acid (IV) Note: In addition to contraindications in the prescribing information, oral bisphosphonates are considered contraindicated in individuals with esophageal disorders (e.g., achalasia, esophageal stricture, Barrett's esophagus, esophageal varices).
 Individuals with contraindications to oral bisphosphonates are only required to try and fail IV zoledronic acid.
-Generic teriparatide SC Generic teriparatide may be considered medically necessary for the treatment of osteoporosis when the following criteria are met: The individual tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND The dose is limited to 20 mcg per day (taken once a day) Note: Generic bisphosphonates include alendronate (oral), ibandronate (oral), risedronate (oral) and zoledronic acid (IV)
+Generic calcitonin salmon injection and Miacalcin (calcitonin injection SC, IM salmon) injection may be considered medically necessary when Miacalcin (calcitonin the following criteria are met: salmon) injection SC, IM Diagnosed with postmenopausal osteoporosis and meets the following requirements: The individual is assigned female at birth AND Is greater than 5 years postmenopause Has tried and failed or had intolerance to two generic bisphosphonates (either two oral medications or one oral medication and one IV medication) unless use of bisphosphonate medications are contraindicated AND Has tried and failed or had intolerance to one of the following unless both medications are contraindicated: Raloxifene Denosumab (includes biosimilars) OR